IbrahimaSy11/amazon-como-script-dashboard/README.md

 1. **Earliest Batch Target**
 2. If multiple tasks have the same Batch Target → **most packages first**
-3. If the Batch Target and package count are both the same → **task displayed higher on the dashboard first**
+3. If Batch Target and package count are both the same → **task displayed higher on the dashboard first**

 Example: